NullPounce/pounce-keys/README.md

+# work in progress, everything bellow is working

 # android-keylogger
 project was originaly built in a AIDE (mobile app dev) using an old 2.2 gradle build on max api 21